 He said “courts must be free to correct their own mistakes when no one else can.”

 Addressing the expected ruling to come from the U.S. Supreme Court on Roe v.
-Wade, the Mansfield wrote:
+Wade, Justice Edward Mansfield wrote:

 "That case could decide whether the undue burden test continues to govern federal constitutional analysis of abortion rights.
 We expect the opinions in that case will impart a great deal of wisdom we do not have today.
 Although we take pride in our independent interpretation of the Iowa Constitution, often our independent interpretations draw on and contain exhaustive discussions of both majority and dissenting opinions of the United States Supreme Court."